• Skip to main content

 Some of their other options are higher in added sugar- 4 or 5 grams added sugar PER SLICE.

-ezekial sprouted bread
+ezekial sprouted store bread

 Ezekial Sprouted Bread